Cache Cœur Naïf

-Cache Cœur Naïf is an EP by German electronica band Mouse on Mars.
+Cache Cœur Naïf is an EP by German electronic band Mouse on Mars.
 It was released in 1997 on Too Pure Records, Thrill Jockey Records and Rough Trade Records.
 It was recorded in collaboration with British band Stereolab, which had also co-created their album Dots and Loops and the Miss Modular EP with Mouse on Mars.

 Track listing

 All tracks (except 4) have Laetitia Sadier on vocals, track 1 has Mary Hansen on backing vocals.